jetbrains-academy/rustlings-course/Modules & Macros/Modules/Bringing Paths into Scope with the use Keyword/task.md

     }
 ```

-##### Listing 7-14: Bringing HashMap into scope in an idiomatic way
+##### Bringing HashMap into scope in an idiomatic way

 There’s no strong reason behind this idiom: it’s just the convention that has emerged, and folks have gotten used to reading and writing Rust code this way.

 The exception to this idiom is if we’re bringing two items with the same name into scope with `use` statements, because Rust doesn’t allow that.
-Listing 7-15 shows how to bring two `Result` types into scope that have the same name but different parent modules and how to refer to them.
+Listing The example below shows how to bring two `Result` types into scope that have the same name but different parent modules and how to refer to them.

 ```rust
     use std::fmt;